-This “case” features the giant nudibranch (Dendronotus iris) and the tube-dwelling anemone (Pachycerianthus fimbriatus).
+This “case” features the Giant Nudibranch (Dendronotus iris to 30 cm long) and the Tube-Dwelling Anemone (Pachycerianthus fimbriatus).

-This anemone species is therefore adapted to also withdraw into a tube to get away from the predator sea slug.
+The Tube-Dwelling Anemone is therefore adapted to be able to withdraw into its tube in an attempt to get away from the predator sea slug.

 See below for a short clip of such an attack.